-Each night at the conclusion of a Celebration meeting, a small team of volunteers will process the Follow-up cards collected from the Counselors.
-This team works to quickly send out notifications to churches (that contain the names of inquirers to be followed up).
+THE CO-LABOR TEAM: THE LINK BETWEEN THE CELEBRATION AND THE LOCAL CHURCH | Each night at the conclusion of a Celebration meeting, a small team of volunteers will process the follow-up cards collected from the counselors.
+This team works to quickly notify churches of inquirers who need follow-up.